-Sir Richard Branson and Jeff Bezos, the new age astronauts, completed their trip to space successfully.
-They created a new beginning in space travel.
-But this short space trip is made possible by hundreds of researches made in space with the help of space stations.
-So what is a space station, and how it works?
+The new-age astronauts' Sir Richard Branson and Jeff Bezos have completed their voyage to space.
+They marked the start of a new era in space travel.
+Hundreds of research conducted in space with the support of space stations have made this voyage conceivable.
+So, what exactly is a space station, and how does it function?

-The moon revolves around the earth for thousands of years by maintaining orbital velocity.
-It is a natural law that is used for artificial satellites and space stations.
-This article will solve the mysteries of space stations and the science associated with them.
+The moon maintains orbital velocity as it revolves around the earth for millions of years.
+This natural law is now used by artificial satellites and space stations.
+This article will solve the secrets of space stations and the science that accompanies them.

-It was the Soviet Union that first launched a monolithic space station called Salyut-1 in 1971.
-Later scientific advancements made the assembly of various modules in space to form a complex structure.
-Various space agencies across the world are trying to build their own space station.
+In 1971, the Soviet Union was the first to launch a monolithic space station known as Salyut-1.
+Later advances in science enable the assembling of various modules in space to construct a complicated structure.
+Various space agencies from all around the world are attempting to construct their space station.

-These are basic concepts to get a clear idea about the working of Space ships.
+These are basic concepts to get a fundamental idea about the working of the Space stations.

-- Orbit: An orbit is a regular, repeating, path of a satellite around a celestial body.
+- Orbit: An orbit is a regular, repeating, the path of a satellite around a celestial body.

-- Orbital Velocity: It is the speed required by an object to remain in an orbit of a celestial body.
-The object's velocity should overcome the gravitational pull of the celestial body and align with its rotational velocity.
+- Orbital Velocity: Orbital Velocity is the speed at which an object must travel to remain in a celestial body's orbit.
+The object's velocity should be high enough to resist the celestial body's gravitational pull and synchronize with its rotating velocity.

-- Gravitational Pull: The gravity of an object is the force that pulls the smaller object towards its center.
-It is the force responsible for planets to revolve around the sun.
+- Gravitational Pull: Gravitational pull is the force that pushes a smaller object towards the center of a massive object.
+It is the force that causes the planets to orbit the sun.

-- Microgravity: It is the condition in which the gravity will be at mico level.
-The objects will face weightlessness.
+- Microgravity: It is the condition in which the gravity will be at a micro-level.
+The objects will experience weightlessness.

 - Escape Velocity: It is the minimum speed required by an object to move away from the gravitational influence of a large body.

 - Controlled Re-entry: It is the forced re-entry of an artificial satellite over a pre-determined area.
-It is one of the ways to remove the retired satellites from orbit.
-The objects re forced to enter the earth's atmosphere where it burns due to the friction with the atmosphere.
+It is one of the ways to remove retired satellites from orbit.
+The objects are forced to enter the earth's atmosphere where it burns due to the friction with the atmosphere.